OpenInternet/System_Administrator_Guide_Text/en/best_practices/data_security_backup_and_recovery/index.md

 ###Best Practices###

-#### 8.1 Understand the data & processes ####
+#### 8.1 Understand the Data & Processes ####

 As you design systems to protect your organization and user’s data, understand the flow of information, along with the various categories.
 Once you have identified the various categories of data (emails, documents, employee records, tax & other legal records, contacts, chats), create a tiered system to classify data based on its importance and sensitivity.
 Access to sensitive data should be limited via “Access Control” (Refer to Chapter 7 on Network Security).

 Understanding the business process of how information is created and stored at the various stages (for example: in a newsroom, information received from sources is ultimately cumulated & shared across the organization to produce a news story - the number of hands through which this information is passed from the reporter, to the page layout designer, to the editorial team) will help you design the appropriate data storage and security solutions for each stage.

-In addition, understanding the pressures & dependencies that staff deal with (such as, tight deadlines) is also imperative while proposing practical, workable data solutions that will succeed within the context of the organizational information workflow.
+In addition, understanding the pressures and dependencies that staff deal with (such as, tight deadlines) is also imperative while proposing practical, workable data solutions that will succeed within the context of the organizational information workflow.

 #### 8.2 Data Collection Protocol ####